 King Charles III has been discharged from a London hospital after a prostate procedure

-LONDON -- King Charles III on Monday was discharged from a private London clinic after undergoing a “corrective procedure” for an enlarged prostate.

-The 75-year-old monarch was admitted to the London Clinic, where the Princess of Wales, his daughter-in-law, also recently had abdominal surgery.
+Charles walked out of the clinic with his wife, Queen Camilla, at about 3 p.m. local time (1500 GMT; 10 a.m.
+EST) on Monday, stopping to smile and wave to well-wishers but ignoring shouted questions from reporters.
+A few hours earlier, the princess’ office said that she had returned home to recuperate, though she wasn’t seen leaving the hospital and details about when she left weren’t released.

+“His majesty would like to thank the medical team and all those involved in supporting his hospital visit, and is grateful for all the kind messages he has received in recent days.''
+Buckingham Palace said in a statement.

-Charles, who ascended the throne 16 months ago, was diagnosed with the benign condition on Jan.
+Charles, who ascended the throne 16 months ago, was diagnosed with an enlarged prostate on Jan.
 17 after he experienced undisclosed symptoms.
-He canceled engagements and was urged to rest before the procedure, which had concluded by Friday afternoon.
+He canceled engagements and was urged to rest before the procedure, which was completed on Friday afternoon.

 The king decided to announce the surgery in advance in an effort to encourage other men to have their prostates checked in line with public health advice.

-The Princess of Wales was released from a private London hospital and has returned to her home to continue recuperating from abdominal surgery.
-King Charles III remains hospitalized Monday following treatment for an enlarged prostate.

-The princess, formerly Kate Middleton, is “making good progress” in her recovery, her office at Kensington Palace said Monday.
-The wife of Prince William underwent planned surgery on Jan.
+The princess is “making good progress” in her recovery, her office at Kensington Palace said Monday.
+The wife of Prince William, Charles’ eldest son and heir to the throne, underwent planned surgery on Jan.
 16.

-The palace did not provide further details but said her condition wasn’t cancerous.
-The 42-year-old princess, formerly Kate Middleton, has cancelled her public engagements until after Easter.
+The palace didn't provide further details, but said her condition wasn’t cancerous.
+The 42-year-old future queen has canceled her public engagements until after Easter.

-“The Prince and Princess wish to say a huge thank you to the entire team at The London Clinic, especially the dedicated nursing staff, for the care they have provided,'' the palace said.

-Charles was admitted to the same hospital on Friday for an unspecified procedure to treat his prostate condition, which royal officials described as benign.
-He is expected to be released soon.